-The HUD-prescribed form of the Agreement will include the labor standards clauses required by HUD, such as those involving Davis-Bacon wage rates.
+The AHAP will include the labor standards clauses required by HUD, such as those involving Davis-Bacon wage rates.
 The addendum to the HAP contract, Form HUD-5679, also includes the required labor standards clauses.

 The owner, contractors, and subcontractors must also comply with the Contract Work Hours and Safety Standards Act, Department of Labor regulations in 29 CFR part 5, and other applicable federal labor relations laws and regulations.
 HHA shall monitor compliance with labor standards.